More Information

 It is important to note that a PolyPavement surface never has to be removed and replaced as required with asphalt.
 When a PolyPavement surface is worn to the point of needing repair, more PolyPavement can be added to the surface for a fraction of the cost of the original application.
 (See Maintenance & Repair below).

-MAINTENANCE AND REPAIR
+WHAT ABOUT MAINTENANCE AND REPAIR?

 PolyPavement is easy to maintain and repair.
 A PolyPavement surface is maintained by spraying properly diluted PolyPavement Soil Solidifier directly onto the surface and allowing it to dry.
 Repairs are accomplished by spreading pre-mixed soil and PolyPavement Soil Solidifier onto the damaged and/or worn surface and compact it onto the old PolyPavement surface.
 Additionally, a slurry-like mixture of PolyPavement and soil can be poured into place to resurface or repair damaged portions of PolyPavement.